successible/cleanslate/README.md

 If you want to learn more about Clean Slate, visit [our website](https://cleanslate.sh) or [watch our demo video](https://youtu.be/DOObodh7V14).

 If you want to contribute to Clean Slate, awesome!
 Read the section `Developing Clean Slate`.
 Then, submit a pull request!
-Alternatively, submit an issue with any bug or enhancement.
+Clean Slate is written in React and TypeScript, and uses [Hasura](https://hasura.io) as the backend.
+It uses PostgreSQL as the database.

 If you want to host Clean Slate yourself, cool!
 Read the section `Hosting Clean Slate`.
 We recommend [Render.com](https://render.com).
 You will also need to configure Firebase.
 It is the authentication provider for Clean Slate.
 It is also free.